-Once collected from your home, we will catch the Condor fast ferry service to Jersey.
-On arrival in Jersey you will be met by a local representative who will see you to your coach for your transfer to the hotel.
+After a home-collection, we catch the Condor fast ferry service to Jersey.
+On arrival in Jersey you will be met by a local representative who will see you to your coach for your hotel transfer to St Helier.

-During your stay, excursions such as a full-day island can be booked directly with the hotel.
-Other visits can be arranged by coach, car hire, bike or even on foot.
-St Helier itself has a fine shopping centre with reduced Duty Free or even NO VAT!
-Fort Regent and the Elizabethan Castle dominate the town’s sea views, and time can be spent around various parks and gardens.
-Around the island there are numerous beaches, villages and coves to explore, plus Mont Orgueil Castle with stunning views of France.
-Visits by sea or air to other Channel Islands and mainland France can also be arranged (passports required).
+During your stay, excursions such as a full-day island tour can be booked directly with the hotel.
+Other excursions can be arranged by coach, car hire, bike or even on foot.
+St Helier itself has a lovely shopping centre with reduced Duty Free, or even NO VAT!
+Visits to other Channel Islands and mainland France (by sea or air) can also be arranged (passports required).

-You will be collected from the hotel and taken to the port for your catamaran journey back to meet our coach for the return journey to the local area for your taxi home.
+We are collected from our hotel and taken to the port for our catamaran journey back.
+Once on UK shores, we meet our coach for the return journey to the local area, and then a taxi ride home.

 Please note: There is no Porterage service available on or off the ferry.

-St Helier - the streets of St Helier, Jersey's capital, hold a host of hidden delights.
-It has sophisticated shops, varied nightlife and a mouth-watering selection of restaurants, whilst the pace of life is leisurely and guaranteed to put you in holiday mode.
+St Helier - The streets of St Helier, Jersey's capital, hold a host of hidden delights.
+Stroll around the sophisticated shops, enjoy the varied nightlife and choose from a mouth-watering selection of restaurants.

-Waterfront complex - a more recent addition to St Helier's attractions is the Waterfront complex, which is a great place for all the family.
-Comprising a marina, multiscreen cinema, swimming pool with slides and a fun pool, a nightclub and a range of eateries, this is the new place to be in town.
+Waterfront complex - A more recent addition to St Helier's attractions is the Waterfront complex, which is a great place for all the family.
+Comprising a marina, multiscreen cinema, swimming pool with slides and a fun pool, a nightclub and a range of eateries, this is a central hub for entertainment.

-Elizabeth Castle - the turrets and towers of Elizabeth Castle, named after Queen Elizabeth I by Sir Walter Raleigh, are marooned on a rock a mile out to sea at high tide when they can be reached by "duck boat", but at low tide, they can be reached on foot via a causeway.
+Elizabeth Castle - The turrets and towers of Elizabeth Castle, named after Queen Elizabeth I by Sir Walter Raleigh, are marooned on a rock a mile out to sea.
+At high tide, they can be reached by "duck boat", and at low tide, they can be reached on foot via a causeway.

 Jersey Zoo - owned by the Durrell Worldlife Conservation Trust and internationally known for its work in saving and breeding endangered species, Jersey Zoo is well worth a visit.

-Jersey War Tunnels - The Jersey War Tunnels are Jersey's most evocative museum of the five years of German occupation during World War II.
-Originally intended for use as an artillery barracks it was converted to a hospital in 1944.
+Jersey War Tunnels - The Jersey War Tunnels are Jersey's most evocative museum of the five-year German occupation during World War II.
+Originally intended for use as an artillery barracks, it was converted to a hospital in 1944.

 Mont Orgueil Castle - Towering over the picturesque harbour of Gorey is Mont Orgueil, where 13th Century islanders watched anxiously for invaders.
 It served as a German command and observation post during World War II.
 The recent renovation, which opened up a labyrinth of stairways and passageways previously closed to the public, makes the castle well worth a visit.

-Jersey Potteries - A lovely place to while away an afternoon watching pottery demonstrations (or even trying it out yourself), browsing around the shop and glorious gardens or sampling a Jersey cream tea in the restaurant.
+Jersey Potteries: A lovely place to while away an afternoon watching pottery demonstrations, or even trying it out yourself!
+Browse around the shop and glorious gardens, or sample a delicious Jersey cream tea in the restaurant.